Legal Solutions

 • The potential for litigation to draw more attention to the allegations

-• The client's tolerance for publicity and the costs of litigation
+• The client's tolerance for publicity and the anticipated costs of proceedings

 Grigoras Law assists clients with rapid response frameworks, particularly when immediate action is needed to prevent further dissemination.
 Our firm's experience spans defamation litigation, injunctive relief, online content removal, and privacy regulation, ensuring that every response is proportionate, lawful, and designed to restore reputational integrity.